 Household Air Pollution (HAP) monitoring aims to compare the concentration of Particulate Matter (PM) and Carbon Monoxide (CO) in the kitchens of randomly selected study households before and after a cookstove intervention.
 PM and CO monitoring is conducted for 24 hours in order to measure emissions from all cooking activities.
 The results are then easy to compare with the WHO-HAP guidelines for indoor emissions over a 24-hour period.
 Fourteen households were randomly selected and monitored during the "Before" study.
 Due to the delays in introducing the stoves, five households, which were part of the "Before" study, dropped out of the greater pilot study.
-This resulted in a lower number of households monitored for both the "Before" and "After" studies.
-Nevertheless, the nine households with a complete data for both "Before" and "After" intervention monitoring show enough significant results to demonstrate the impact of the CLEANCOOK stove intervention with respect to HAP.
+This resulted in a lower number of households monitored for both the "Before" and "After" intervention monitoring show enough significant results to demonstrate the impact of the CLEANCOOK stove intervention with respect to HAP.